Behind the Scenes Farm Tour

 Inquiring minds want to know!

-First off, some are overwhelmed with the neighbors.
+First off, some are overwhelmed by the neighbors.
 (Please don’t go to the neighbors to pet the calves, they do not belong to us!)

 So there’s a brown house across the road from the huge heifer farm.
 You have arrived!!